-Vermilion is recorded twice in the King James translation.
-It comes from the Hebrew word shashar (Strong's Concordance #H8350) which means a reddish or a piercing red ochre color.
-Vermilion is one of the least mentioned colorations found in Scripture.
+The word "vermilion" is recorded twice in the King James Bible translation.
+It is derived from the Hebrew word shashar (Strong's Concordance #H8350) which means a reddish or a piercing red ochre color.
+Vermilion is one of the least mentioned colors found in Scripture.

 Unfortunately, Scripture is silent regarding how vermilion paint was made.
 The Jamieson-Fausset-Brown commentary speculates it was derived by combining sulphur and quicksilver.
 The International Standard Bible Encyclopedia states it may have been created using an oxide of iron.

 Secular history, however, tells us that this pigment was made from a mineral named cinnabar.
 After it was mined and crushed, it produced a bright red powder that was used to create this pigment.
 Quantities of this ore are known to exist in countries such as China, the United States, Spain (which for many years hosted the largest cinnabar mine in the world), Germany, Peru, Egypt and Italy.

 Cinnabar is a toxic mercury sulfide mineral which means it is detrimental to humans.
 Its poisonous effect on ancient humans was revealed in a 1996 discovery of 5,000-year-old bones in Portugal.
 The bones showed mercury poisoning had occurred that was attributable to the mineral (Earliest Evidence of Mercury Poisoning in Humans).
 Early man used the vermilion colored powder for decorating chambers and figurines.